 Weight during pregnancy

-If your BMI is under 20, your midwife will discuss this with you.
-Being underweight can increase the risk of problems in pregnancy - if you have any concerns ask for advice and help
+If your BMI is under 20 when you first meet your midwife, they will discuss this with you.
+Being underweight can increase the risk of problems in pregnancy.

 The advice for pregnancy is simple